Lemon Meringue Pie

 This lemon meringue pie recipe comes from Myra Santoro, the mom of one of my oldest and dearest friends.
 Originally from Snow Hill, North Carolina, Myra is a fabulous Southern cook with a huge heart.
 As a kid, I practically lived at her house and, with so many good smells coming from the kitchen, I was always trying to finagle a way to stay for dinner.

 Unlike most lemon meringue pie recipes, which can be rife with issues — a soggy crust, a soupy filling, or a meringue that weeps — Myra’s recipe is foolproof.
-It’s good too: I made one this past weekend and left it on the counter with a note for my husband and kids to try it.
-I came home to find the pie butchered with forks and almost entirely gone.
-They had not even bothered to slice it.
-When the cat’s away…
+It’s delicious too: I once made it and left it on the counter with a note for my husband and kids to try it.
+I came home to find the pie butchered with forks and almost entirely gone; they had not even bothered to slice it!

 What You’ll Need To Make Myra’s Lemon Meringue Pie